elkhorn-heavy/walkthroughs/RingZer0/challenges/27/README.md

         101
       )
   ) {
+    // Username and password match: call the server, which displays the flag if
+    // the password is correct.
     if (document.location.href.indexOf("?p=") == -1) {
       document.location = document.location.href + "?p=" + p;
     }
   } else {
+    // Username or password are incorrect, so display an error message.
     $("#cresponse").html(
       "<div class='alert alert-danger'>Wrong password sorry.</div>"
     );